magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 #### Using Staging subdomain with your existing Staging domain

-If you are already using the same subdomain for Staging in your previous Magento development site, create a separate DNS record for your Staging subdomain as a CNAME that points to the `prod.magentocloud.map.fastly.net` hostname.
+If you are already using the same subdomain for the Staging site on your previous Magento development site, create a separate DNS record for your Staging subdomain as a CNAME that points to the `prod.magentocloud.map.fastly.net` hostname.

 To create a hostname that allows you to connect directly to the cluster and bypass Fastly, point your CNAME record to the `c.<project_ID>.ent.magento.cloud` hostname.
-Make sure to mention this in your Onboarding Spreadsheet.

-#### Domain names in your onboarding spreadsheet
+#### Domain names in the Cloud Onboarding UI

-You can find DNS information in your Onboarding Spreadsheet on the _DNSSSLCDN_ tab.
-The tab includes the following info:
+You can find domain provisioning and host information in your Onboarding UI on the Project Details page.
+Work with your Technical Account Manager to ensure that this information is correct, and to add or remove any required domains:

--  Your requested domain names, Fastly and origin (with `*.c.<your_client_id>.ent.magento.cloud`)
--  All Fastly Anycast IP addresses and the CNAME alias

-If you do not have access to your Onboarding Spreadsheet, ask your {{site.data.var.ece}} account owner to grant you access to the spreadsheet.
+If you do not have access to the Onboarding UI, ask your {{site.data.var.ece}} account owner to grant access.

 ### TLS and Fastly {#fastly-tls}